 Citizens Advice Bureau

-Their offices on Poulton Road are also home to a vital local service, the Citizens Advice Bureau, who have been given office space rent free for the next five years to keep this vital service in the heart of the town.
+Fleetwood Town Council offices on Poulton Road are also home to a vital local service, the Citizens Advice Bureau.
+They occupy offices, rent free, to keep this vital service in the heart of the town.

 The upstairs rooms provide office and meeting space, plus an interview room.
-Downstairs, you’ll now find a CAB reception area, and a new shared space at the rear of the open office for CAB or Town Council matters which are best discussed in private.
+Downstairs is a CAB reception area, and a shared space at the rear of the open office.
+CAB or Town Council matters can be discussed there in private.